The information listed below applies to a round that is now closed. This competition will have a new round in 2023.

 CDN $10,000 for up to 12 months

 The Data Sciences Institute (DSI) is a central hub and incubator for data science research, training, and partnerships at the University of Toronto.
-Its goal is to accelerate the impact of data sciences across disciplines to address pressing societal questions and to drive positive social change.
+Its goal is to accelerate the impact of data sciences across disciplines to address pressing societal questions and promote positive social change.

-The DSI at the University of Toronto Mississauga, DSI@UTM, is a tri-campus initiative to encourage research activity in Responsible Data Science that includes grant support for research funding, training, and community-building.
+The DSI at the University of Toronto Scarborough, DSI@UTSC, is a tri-campus initiative to encourage research activity in Computational and Quantitative Social Science (CQSS) that includes grant support for research funding, training, and community-building.

-Single applicants proposing projects applying a critical lens to data science techniques, methodologies, or effects can apply for this grant.
-Funds of up to $10,000 can be used by successful applicants to fund such projects.
+Single applicants proposing projects in the domain of computational and/or quantitative social science can apply for this grant.
+Funds of up to $10,000 can be used over 12 months by successful applicants.
 The DSI will fund at least five projects each year and will hold rolling calls until our annual funding is used.

 Eligible expenses are to be consistent with the appropriate tri-agency guidelines for NSERC Discovery grants, CIHR Project Grants or SSHRC Insight grants, with the exception of laptops which should only be included in application budgets when required for project-specific purposes (as opposed to general research).
-Expenses should not include events unless the event has a methodological purpose that is central to the proposed project’s outcomes.
 Proposals should clearly describe what role all research personnel will play in the research project.
-Questions on eligible expenses should be directed to email@example.com.
+Questions on eligible expenses should be directed to firstname.lastname@example.org.

 Successful applicants will be required to:

-In addition, awardees may be called upon to act as reviewers for future DSI awards competition.
+In addition, awardees may be called upon to act as reviewers for future DSI award competitions.

 The DSI is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ2S+ persons, and others who may contribute to the further diversification of ideas.